-Studio Kamppari provides design consulting and architectural services for new homes and renovations.
-Our residential experience spans the range from log cabins to family estates completed all around the globe.
+Studio Kamppari provides design consulting and architectural services for new construction and renovations.
+Our residential experience spans the range from log cabins to family estates.
 Studio Kamppari was founded in Oxford in 2013, and is currently based in Seattle.

 Sini is an architect.
 Originally from Finland, she has also lived in the US, England, and China.
 Her multinational background provides inspiration for her work.
-She skillfully maneuvers the design process to create unexpected and beautiful spaces.
+She loves to create unexpected and beautiful spaces.

 Sini's professional experience was cultivated at Olson Kundig, Miller Hull, and Cary Bernstein Architects.
 She has worked on residential, academic, commercial, and government projects in the US, Europe, and Asia.